The New Barbarians: Reception

 Castellari had positive recollections of making the film, stating that it "was an extremely cheap movie.
 The budget was incredibly small but I'm quite proud that I succeeded in making a movie shot on the outskirts of Rome."
 Variety found the film derivative of Mad Max 2 as well as having elements of Hal Needham's Megaforce and other films.
 Variety felt that Casterllari made a mistake in using slow motion opposed to George Miller's exciting high-speed action scenes, finding that the films car chases "look to be occurring at 25 mph".
 In Phil Hardy's book Science Fiction (1984), a review found the film to be too derivative of Mad Max 2.
 The Monthly Film Bulletin described the film as a "shamelessly watered-down, warmed-over" version of Mad Max 2.

-In a retrospective review, AllMovie awarded the film two stars out of five, found that the film captures "the true spirit of the low budget rip-off flicks from early 80's, The New Barbarians is neither smart nor original, but a riot for anyone who gets off on Mad Max and all of its the junky followers."
+In a retrospective review, AllMovie awarded the film two stars out of five, found that the film, while "capturing the true spirit of the low budget rip-off flicks from [the] early '80s, The New Barbarians is neither smart nor original, but a riot for anyone who gets off on Mad Max and all of its junky followers."